djiamnot/gdosc/README.md

 # gdosc

+This module is now discontinued in favor of https://gitlab.com/frankiezafe/gdosc, which uses gdnative now.

+# old description

 This is a Godot game engine module for receiving and sending Open Sound Control messages [OSC](http://opensoundcontrol.org/introduction-osc).
 It uses oscpack as OSC protocol implementation so it potentially it works on all platforms that can handle oscpack.
 However it has been tested only on Linux (and, for the moment, I am not interested in any other platforms).